DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-on-aws.md

 * Install <a target="_blank" href="https://code.visualstudio.com/">VSCode</a>

-First, open up VSCode, and we'll install the <a target="_blank" href="https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh">Remote - SSH plugin</a> that will allow us to open code from the remote instance in VSCode
+First, open up VSCode, and we'll install the <a target="_blank" href="https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh">Remote - SSH plugin</a> that will allow us to open code from the remote instance in VSCode:

+- Open extensions via the left bar menu (or by pressing `shift + cmd + X`)
+- Search for `remote-ssh`
+- install the plugin

 ![VSCode plugin ](../assets/images/vscode-install-plugin.png)

 Before we connect to the host in VSCode, let's open the SSH config file, to add this instance to our SSH Config, to easily allows VSCode to connect to our instance.

-* Open ~/.ssh/config
+* Open `~/.ssh/config` (Create it if it does not exist)

 Add the following lines: